eric-klimowich/bootcamp-prep-part-2-2024/README.md

 - [🏆 How to Succeed in SEBR](#-how-to-succeed-in-sebr)
 - [📈 Growth Mindset](#-growth-mindset)

-### 👋 Welcome to SEBR & Introductions
+### 👋 Welcome to Bootcamp Prep - Part 2 & Introductions

-Welcome to your first day of General Assembly's Software Engineering Bootcamp!
+Welcome to Part 2 of General Assembly's Software Engineering Bootcamp Prep!
 Let's all introduce ourselves!
 Say your:
 - Name (preferred name)
 - Your pronouns